 Finally, we note two primary directions for future research.
-Firstly, we note that the included literature focused on diagnosis by individual clinicians.
-We recommend that future work study diagnoses in groups as well, given that diagnoses are more likely to take place in a group setting in medical practice.
-Secondly, we recommend future work investigate the association between the receipt of information and confidence.
-While included literature found that confidence was predictive of subsequent testing36,4666 or referral to specialists733, past work does not look at the decisional process prior to formulating a diagnosis and associated confidence, in particular how information is sought and collated.
+First, given the focus of research to date on diagnosis by individual clinicians, we recommend that future work also studies diagnoses in groups, given that diagnoses are often made by teams rather than single individuals, particularly in primary care settings.
+Second, we recommend future work investigate the association between the receipt of information and confidence.
+While included literature found that confidence was predictive of subsequent testing37,47 or referral to specialists74, past work does not look at the decisional process prior to formulating a diagnosis and associated confidence, in particular how information is sought and collated.
 Cognitive psychology literature has found that higher information seeking is associated with increased confidence12.
-Individuals have also been shown to have a tendency to sample information that corresponds with a previous decision, with confidence increasing the extent to which information sampling is 8FIGURE 4: Conceptual model the various factors that impact the course of a diagnostic process, with links established between concepts based on findings from this systematic scoping review.
+Individuals have also been shown to have a tendency to sample information that corresponds with a previous decision, with confidence increasing the extent to which information sampling is biased78.biased79.

+FIGURE 4: Conceptual model that depictsof the various factors that impact the course of a diagnostic process, with links established between concepts based on findings from this systematic scoping review.
 Factors are categorised in three levels: the level of the diagnostic decision process (bottom box, where the course of the decision proceeds from left to right), the level of the clinician (middle box) and the level of the environmental context within which the clinician operates (top box).
 Black arrows represent a progression from one concept to another.
-A green arrow represents how an increase in one concept has a positive impact over another, whilst a red arrow represents the opposite (i.e. a negative relationship).
-Orange arrows represent links between concepts that we highlight for future research to focus on, as they are currently underexplored in the literature based on the papers included in this review.
+Green arrows indicate positive impacts between concepts; red arrows indicate the opposite (i.e. a negative relationship).
+Orange arrows represent links between concepts that are areas for future research.

 DISCUSSION

+**This start of the discussion is not well targeted at what’s needed.
+The discussion should start either with a restatement/reminder of the aims, or with a punchy integrative statement of key findings.
+Here we’re starting with more tangential points and mentions of future directions that belong later.
+Take a look at a few papers (from our lab or elsewhere) to see models of what a first paragraph (and following discussion structure) can look like.**

 Our forward and backward citation search identified 37% of our sources, which is rather high but reveals a lot about the current state of the literature.
 We aimed to review studies on confidence during diagnoses and found a large number of studies through citation tracking.
 This review process reveals the broad applicability of confidence across medical subdisciplines.
-We also ifind that several studies measured confidence or certainty across a variety of different research methods (e.g. using ‘assessments’ or ‘interpretations’ as well as diagnostic decisions), but not as a primary variable for study.
+We also found that several studies measured confidence or certainty across a variety of different research methods (e.g. using ‘assessments’ or ‘interpretations’ as well as diagnostic decisions), but not as a primary variable for study.
 Future work would benefit from standardisation in terms of measuring confidence, as well as studying confidence itself in more detail.
 This is particularly important given the broad findings that confidence in diagnostic decisions tend to be miscalibrated.
 Given that confidence seems to interact with other factors like experience and the complexity of the patient case, future work could, in particular, prompt confidence in a manner that better reflects the individual and case-level factors.
 This review has also shown how confidence is associated with many aspects of the patient care process, illustrating just how it can influence clinicians’ behaviour and its importance to study, as well as its huge benefits to elucidate through further research.

+Research design

+Put the sections you written on methods from below in here because this is the first thing you come to in the results section

+Miscalibration of confidence with accuracy